Native Hawaiian & Pacific Islander Health Research Office

 NIH CEAL: American Indian, Alaska Native, Native Hawaiian, and Pacific Islander Enrichment Initiative

-The Community Engagement Alliance (CEAL) was established by the NIH as part of the nation’s federal response to the COVID-19 pandemic, in 2023, expanded to include programs that address more areas of health disparities.
-CEAL’s mission is to promote health equity, improve health outcomes, and strengthen community partnerships through community-engaged research that address racial and ethnic and socioeconomic health disparities.
+The Community Engagement Alliance (CEAL) established by NIH as part of the nation’s federal response to the COVID-19 pandemic, has expanded to include programs that address more areas of health disparities.
+CEAL’s mission is to promote health, improve health outcomes, and strengthen community partnerships through community-engaged research that addresses racial and ethnic and socioeconomic health disparities.

-The American Indian, Alaska Native, Native Hawaiian, and Pacific Islander (AI/AN NHPI) Enrichment Initiative was established to engage groups with expertise, capacity, and demonstrable achievements in community engagement and outreach within these communities to join CEAL in addressing health inequities.
+The American Indian, Alaska Native, Native Hawaiian, and Pacific Islander (AI/AN NHPI) Enrichment Initiative was established to involve groups with the skills, availability, and demonstrable achievements in community engagement and outreach within AI/AN NHPI communities.

 Multiethnic Cohort Study

 The Multiethnic Cohort (MEC) (U01CA164973) of Diet and Cancer, initially funded by the National Cancer Institute in 1993, was set up to examine risk factors for cancer and other chronic diseases.
-Established in Hawaii and southern California, the MEC Study is one of the world’s largest and most diverse cohort studies, having enrolled 215,000+ participants from five different racial and ethnic groups, including people who are non-Hispanic White, Black and African American, Hispanic and Latino, Asian American, and Native Hawaiian, and Pacific Islander.
+Established in Hawaii and Southern California, the MEC Study is one of the world’s largest cohort studies, having enrolled 215,000+ participants from five different racial and ethnic groups, including people who are non-Hispanic White, Black and African American, Hispanic and Latino, Asian American, and Native Hawaiian, and Pacific Islander.

 Funding Opportunities